lehanspb/tuya-mqtt/README.md

 To acquire keys for your device please see the instructions at the TuyAPI project (on which this script is based) available at the [TuyAPI GitHub site](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md).

 **Acquiring device keys is outside the scope of this project!** Issues opened regarding acquiring keys will likely be closed without comment.
 Please verify that your device can be queried and controlled via tuya-cli before opening any issue.
 If your device can't be controlled by tuya-cli then it cannot be used with this project.

-**!!!!!!!!!!
-Important information regarding the 3.0 release !!!!!!!!!!**\
-The 3.0.0 release (Oct 17th, 2020) is a major refactor of the tuya-mqtt project and, as such, is a breaking release for all users of previous versions.
-Almost everything about the project is different, including configuration method, topic names, etc.  Upgrading users should carefully read the instructions below and assume they are starting over from scratch.

 ## Installation
 Download this project to your system into any directory (example below uses /opt/tuya-mqtt) and install tuyapi from the same folder that the tuya-mqtt.js is in